 CA Hong Kong was established on November 20, 2020 under the laws of Hong Kong.
-CA Hong Kong was non-operational as of December 31, 2020, and commenced operations in 2021.
+CA Hong Kong was non-operational as of December 31, 2020.
+On March 29, 2022, CA Hong Kong was granted a license by the Securities and Futures Commission of Hong Kong.
 CA Hong Kong was formed with the intent to meet legal and regulatory purposes in support of CA LLC's investment advisory business.

-CA LTD LLC is a Massachusetts limited liability company, formed on May 10, 2000, registered with the SEC as an investment adviser and operates in the United Kingdom, Australia and Canada.
+CA LTD LLC is a Massachusetts limited liability company, formed on May 10, 2000, registered with the SEC as an investment adviser, and operates in the United Kingdom, Australia, Canada, and Germany.
 CA LTD LLC is a successor company to Cambridge Associates Limited, which was formed on June 22, 1993 as a Massachusetts corporation.
 Branch offices of CA LTD LLC were formed on June 3, 2004 as a corporation under the laws of Australia and March 24, 2014 as a limited liability company with the Ontario Ministry of Government Services in Canada.